fedor1113/LlIF/README.md

 * bsd-games package (has e.g. adventure game)

 The artwork (icon for formats) is based on the icon for epubs from [Papirus icon theme for Linux](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
 The Zoom icon has a 4-point compass rose (with directions) and a big &quot;Z&quot; added to it.
 The formats icon has a command prompt symbol (&quot;>_&quot;) added to it.

+# LICENSE
+The script itself (and appropriate helper files) is licensed under MIT (see LICENSE file).
+The icons are under GNU LGPL v3.0 (modifications to the original are described here; see LICENSE file in the Icons subfolder).